dustinheisey/Past-Design-Systems/sites/portfolio/posts/web-accessibility.md

 ## The Importance of Web Accessibility

-Web accessibility isn't just a moral duty; it's a business necessity.
+Web accessibility is more than a ethical choice; it's a business necessity.
 This is underscored by two main reasons.

 Firstly, an accessible website promotes an inclusive user experience.
 Approximately 15% of the global population experiences some form of disability.
 By integrating accessibility features in your website design, you invite millions of users who might otherwise have difficulty engaging with your digital content.
 It's about expanding your organization's reach and ensuring that everyone, irrespective of their physical or cognitive abilities, can interact with your business online.